-Certificates of competence shall be required for craftsperson individuals (as defined below and in in section 1.1 of Scheme Requirements) -and are an additional requirement to passports for these roles.
-There is no requirement for the issue of certificates of competence for civil and cable laying activities - however passports are also required for these roles. (see Section 13 Scheme Requirements for Passport details)..
+Certificates of competence shall be required for craftsperson\ individuals (as defined below and in in section 1.1 of Scheme Requirements) -and are an additional requirement to passports for these roles, unless a Compliant Competency System with a Conformation of Competency Certificate is in place in which case the requirement for a Certificate of Competency and NERS Passport may be combined.
+There is no requirement for the issue of certificates of competence for civil and cable laying activities -however passports are also required for these roles. (see Section 13 Scheme Requirements for Passport details).